10 Natural Sources of Magnesium

 Why Do You Need It?

-Magnesium is crucial for approximately 300 enzyme-driven biochemical reactions that happen in the body on a near constant basis.
-Magnesium is an essential nutrient in providing energy production, electrolyte balance, proper functioning of muscles, and the uptake of oxygen.
+It is crucial for approximately 300 enzyme-driven biochemical reactions that happen in the body on a near constant basis.
+It is an essential nutrient in providing energy production, electrolyte balance, proper functioning of muscles, and the uptake of oxygen.

 - Regulating cholesterol production